 This is another term used to describe a Doorway page.

-We love this one and first heard it mention by Dawn Anderson of Move It Marketing at Brighton SEO.
+We love this one and we first heard it mentioned by the very clever and knowledgeable Dawn Anderson of Move It Marketing at Brighton SEO.
 Generational cruft refers to the inherited badly designed and over complicated code and software.
 This is true in the sense that SEO’s often have to work with poorly coded websites that may be using outdated technology and load slowly as a result or due to poor web design, or they simply suffer from poorly set up redirects from a previous SEO provider.

 Google AdSense is a programme owned by Google that allows publishers (or website owners) that signed up to the Google network of content partners to display adverts on their website in return for revenue.
 The adverts themselves are administered and sorted by Google.
 Publishers of the adverts on their website are then paid on a CPC or CPM basic.